epistemik-co/staple-api/docs/README.md

   customerOf: [ID]
 }

 """CRUD operations over objects of specific types""" type Mutation {
   """Delete an object"""
   DELETE(
   """An id of the object to be deleted"""
   _id: ID
   ): Boolean

   """Perform mutation over an object of type: Agent""" Agent(
   """The type of the mutation to be applied"""
   type: MutationType = PUT
   """The input object of the mutation"""
   input: Agent_INPUT!
-   ): Agent
+  ): Boolean

   """Perform mutation over an object of type: Organization""" Organization(
   """The type of the mutation to be applied"""
   type: MutationType = PUT
   """The input object of the mutation"""
   input: Organization_INPUT!
-   ): Organization
+  ): Boolean

   """Perform mutation over an object of type: Person""" Person(
   """The type of the mutation to be applied"""
   type: MutationType = PUT
   """The input object of the mutation"""
   input: Person_INPUT!
-   ): Person
+  ): Boolean

-}

-enum MutationType {
-  """
-  Put the item into the database.
-If already exists - overwrite it.
-  """
-  PUT
 }

 """Input object of type: Agent"""